Tom Shields: 2010 NCAA Championships

 At the 2010 NCAA Division I Championships, he won the 100-yard butterfly, placed second in the 200-yard butterfly, and was 16th in the 200-yard freestyle.
 Both of his butterfly efforts broke 17-18 National Age Group records setting new records of 44.91 in the 100-yard butterfly and 1:41.59 in the 200-yard butterfly.
 He was on the winning 4x100-yard medley relay, and the winning 4x100-yard freestyle relay.
 He helped his university team, the California Golden Bears, finish second to the Texas Longhorns in the championships.
 For his performances in the NCAA his freshman year, Shields won the "Freshman/Newcomer of the Year" award from the Pac-12 Conference.

 2011 NCAA Championships

 At the 2011 NCAA Division I Championships, Shields won the 100-yard backstroke in 45.02 seconds, finished in second place in the 100-yard butterfly at 44.91 seconds, and placed third in the 200-yard butterfly with a time of 1:41.20.
-He was the first champion from the California Golden Bears in the 100-yard backstroke at a NCAA Division I Swimming and Diving Championships.
+He was the first champion from the California Golden Bears in the 100-yard backstroke at an NCAA Division I Swimming and Diving Championships.
 He anchored the second place 4×50-yard freestyle relay, the winning 4×100-yard freestyle relay, and the second place in 4×200-yard freestyle relay.
 For the medley relays, Shields swam the butterfly leg of each relay.
 His team won the championships, narrowly defeating the Texas Longhorns who won the championships the year before.